.NET Indexing

 to index.
 If your site architecture features a complex structure of nested ContentAreas

-, using the limit should improve the performance of indexing and searching.
+, using the limit should improve indexing and searching performance.

 SearchClient.Instance.Conventions.ForInstancesOf<ContentArea>().ModifyContract(x => x.Converter = new MaxDepthContentAreaConverter(1));